cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C4_Ruby-Part-3.md

 1. Define a class called Person.
 2. Define a module called traits.
 In the module, define a method called eat and print out "Eating".
 3. Include the module in the Person methods.
 Allow each person instance to call these methods the module gives.

+## Practice The Technical Interview
+*Keep in mind, your skill level in solving algorithm challenges is separate from your skills in developing applications.
+In technical interviews, you may be told to solve these commonly used code challenges.*

+**Exercise 3.7: Two Sum [leetcode](https://leetcode.com/problems/add-strings/)** <br>
+Create a Ruby file called exercise-3.7.rb

+I won't go easy on you...

+Given two non-negative integers, num1 and num2 represented as string, return the sum of num1 and num2 as a string.

+You must solve the problem without using any built-in library for handling large integers (such as BigInteger).
+You must also not convert the inputs to integers directly.

+Example 1: <br>

+Input: num1 = "11", num2 = "123" <br>
+Output: "134" <br>
+Example 2: <br>

+Input: num1 = "456", num2 = "77" <br>
+Output: "533" <br>
+Example 3: <br>

+Input: num1 = "0", num2 = "0" <br>
+Output: "0" <br>

+**Exercise 3.8: Two Sum [leetcode](https://leetcode.com/problems/two-sum/)** <br>
+Create a Ruby file called exercise-3.8.rb

+Good job on the last question, let's see if you can figure this one out!

+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+You may assume that each input would have exactly one solution, and you may not use the same element twice.

+You can return the answer in any order.

+Example 1:

+Input: nums = [2,7,11,15], target = 9 <br>
+Output: [0,1] <br>
+Explanation: Because nums[0] + nums[1] == 9, we return [0, 1]. <br>

+Example 2: <br>

+Input: nums = [3,2,4], target = 6 <br>
+Output: [1,2] <br>

+Example 3: <br>

+Input: nums = [3,3], target = 6 <br>
+Output: [0,1] <br>

+**Exercise 3.9: Linked list**
+Create a Ruby file called exercise-3.9.rb

+You're tough if you made it this far.

+Create a linked list in Ruby.

+Then, create a doubly linked list.